Menu

 What is the accounting treatment of the Indian business and what happens when call/put option is exercised?

-The Group fully consolidates the Indian business.
+The Group fully consolidated the Indian business.
 In accordance with the Group’s accounting policy, shares subject to put options are consolidated as if the shares had already been acquired.
 The 100% ownership percentage at which the Indian business is consolidated therefore differs from the legal ownership interest retained by the Group.
 Consequently, full ownership will not lead to a change in account treatment.

 Why is Nepal not consolidated, as you are the majority owner?